The-Everyone-Project/.github/.github/ISSUE_TEMPLATE/0-new-feature.md

 ---
-name: ":bulb: New Feature"
+name: "💡 New Feature"
 about: Suggest an idea for this project
-title: ":bulb:"
+title: "💡"
 labels: 'Type: feature :bulb:'
 assignees: ''